PLE0049/VsbCourseOOP/README.md

 So far lot of excercies was in code-along model, now we will try unassisted coding.

 ### Excercises
-* Bank, account and client example
+* Bank, account and client - example from presentation
-* User, Auth: Class with email and password, class with login function
+* User, Auth: Class with email and password, class with login function - [detailed uml](UserAuth.png)

 ## Lecture 5
+In this lectuer we will implement snippet of information system of small school and ambulance.
+These snippets will be consisted out of 4 classes.
+There will be minimum of new syntax and principles and we will focus on practicing previously learned things.

 ### Excercise
+#### School
+Implement small IS for **School**.
+One StudentsGroup will contain list of students, teacher and list of grades.
+StudentGroup allows to assign students to group, assign teacher, set name, get list of students, get student by name, insert grades and compute final grade for one or all students.

+#### Ambulance
+Implement small is for an **Ambulance**.
+Ambulance manages **Doctors** and **Patients**.
+When patient comes to ambulance, personel tries to find his record.
+If there is none, patient is recorded.
+After that there created instance of **Diagnose**.
+The patient, doctor and date must be filled to the diagnose befor even examination begins.
+Diagnose should have status set as pending.
+After that, examination is provided and doctor fills a title, text and status of diagnose.

 ## Literature
 Go to [literature page](Literature.md) for complete list.